faustojc/ventrift/README.md

 For questions or discussions:

-- Project Lead: Gabriel Lopez, Fausto JC Boko
+- Project Leads: Gabriel Lopez, Fausto JC Boko
 - GitHub Wiki **(TBA)**: Detailed docs about setups, additional guidelines, or advanced info

 Thank you for following these guidelines to keep our development process smooth and consistent!